We interviewed Scott and his father, Gordon, to get an idea of what it's like working together at Coaltown.

 Gordon: “Just his natural ability to deal with people, it was something I struggled with, I’ve always struggled with it, but Scott's got a natural ability to deal with people really well.
 He can calm down a volatile situation just with his personality and that's something I can't do, I’m just like petrol on a fire (laughter).
 Scott's more like water on a fire, he can deal with the situation very well."

 What's the ideal father's day gift?

-Scott: Without being cliche, i think coffee is an ideal gift for any dad. the brewing kits make a great present and is a great way to start a new hobby.
-Personally love the Aeropress kit, super portable, incredibly geeky and fun at the same time.
+Scott: Without being cliche, i think coffee is an ideal gift for any dad. the brewing kits make great presents and are a great way to start a new hobby.
+Personally I love the Aeropress kit; super portable, incredibly geeky and fun at the same time.

 Gordon: “For Me (laughter), Oh God Um, a new packing machine (Laughter).”

 Thanks so much for your kind words, Petula!

 I loved reading the above.
 Spoken to scott this morning, he’s so approachable.
 I always get a greeting when I see his father as well, but until now i didn’t know that they were father and son.
 This business is going form strength to strength, and a great addition to Ammanford – especially with the play on the name.